top of page

 The Adjusted CPI (CPI-R) Index:

-See below for the Core CPI vs ICA Adjusted CPI data with an update from September 2023 (reported in October 2023).
+See below for the Core CPI vs ICA Adjusted CPI data with the monthly update.
 Click on the table image to enlarge it for better reading or click SEE FULL REPORT PDF to go to the PDF reader to read, save, or print this data file.

 CORE CPI vs ICA ADJUSTED CPI DATA

-Updated with October 2023 CPI Data - Reported in November 2023
+Updated with December 2024 CPI Data - Reported in Jannuary 2025

 Click HERE to open a PDF with data in easier-to-view and printable format.